"The Incredible Pre-war 'Super-Pro'

 Other Restoration Work

 Once all of the capacitors were rebuilt, it was necessary to replace all of the grid leads from all of the IF transformers and AVC Output Transformer and the BFO coil.
 The Crystal Filter assembly is rather complicated in its construction and was removed from the chassis in order to easily disassemble, replace the grid lead and the connecting leads to the crystal and the phasing condenser and then reassemble.
 These grid leads were originally rubber insulated stranded wire but the rubber had become "lumpy" and had hardened, becoming brittle.
 Any flexing would break the rubber off of the wire.
-I used a cream colored cable jacket that was off of old telephone hook-up cable.
+I used a cream colored cable jacket that was off of old telephone hook-up cable (I now use the cream-color, rubber insulation found on the Neutral wire in AC power cables - much easier to find and looks correct.)
 I stripped the outer jack off and then inserted a stranded wire into the jacket to build grid leads that had the correct feel and looked pretty close to the original.
 I was able to reuse all of the original grid caps.
-All new rubber grommets were installed also.
+All new rubber grommets were installed also (I now don't install grommets on the IF and AVC cans as it appears that they weren't used originally.)

 All resistors were checked for value and all were found to be within 20% of the correct value except the burned resistor in the 2nd Detector Output Transformer.